nosecoolie/about/README.md

 * Testing Framework: Mocha
 * Assertion Library: Chai
 * React Testing Utility: Enzyme
-* All the spec and test of components is [here](https://github.com/nosecoolie/about/blob/gh-pages/test)
+* All the spec and test of components are [here](https://github.com/nosecoolie/about/blob/gh-pages/test)

 #### Linting
 * Use ESLint